bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.9.1
+  - Add feedback analysis sub-step for BilboMD Classic PDB (others will be added later)
 - 1.9.0
   - Add BilboMD SANS capabilities
   - Refactor BullMQ worker code to make it more modular